 Refurbished, used, second-hand, pre-owned- not great options for underpants or toothbrushes but, more and more, a smart choice for medical imaging equipment.
-However, in many cases, hospitals and imaging centers get too hung up on the word "used" when sometimes, the value of a deal is more about how a seller uses the word "used" and what they really mean.
+In many cases, however, hospitals and imaging centers get too hung up on the word "used" the value of a deal is more about how a seller applies the word "used" and what they really mean.

 Below, we'll quickly scan through some common MRI keywords and how they relate and don’t relate to MRI systems being offered for sale on the secondary market.